Identification and characterization of polyphenols in fining precipitate

 1UMR Œnology (OENO), UMR 1366, ISVV, Université de Bordeaux-INRAE-Bordeaux INP, F33882 Villenave d’Ornon France

-keywords: fining, precipitate, re-solubilization, polyphenol, winemaking
+fining, precipitate, re-solubilization, polyphenol, winemaking